 her name is Copper and she's a troublemaker.

-journalists for execution.
-Evil must stop!
-Abraham Joshua Heschel in his iconic article, "Good and Evil,"
+Evil?
+And can it be stopped?
+Abraham Joshua Heschel in his iconic article, "Good and Evil," holds

-holds that we must do good acts, every day a misvah.
+that we must do good acts, every day a misvah.
 Each act of good increases the weight of good in the world.
+There

 |For "conspiracy," non-violent charge, losing kids